David-Coles-DC/shopping-list/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the project.

 ## Database
 The project has a MySQL database set up using [Aiven](https://aiven.io/) as it's free and saves the hassle of having to set up a new local database to test the project, the connection details of this can be found in the .env file.

-The database structure has been exported so that you can use a different MySQL database if you want to, this is found in the database.sql file.
+These have been sent separately because of security issues, but you can set up a new .env file to an alternative MySQL database as the database structure has been exported so that you can use a different MySQL database if you want to, this is found in the database.sql file.

 ## Packages